RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-2-releases/rs-7-2-tba.md

     - `maxmemory_policy` - The value of the `maxmemory-policy` configuration directive

+The `INFO` command can now accept multiple section arguments (requires Redis database version 7 or later).

 #### Triggers and Functions preview

 A preview of Triggers and Functions, which allow JavaScript functions to run inside Redis on-demand or when certain events occur, is available in Redis Enterprise version 7.2.